TarekCodes/Linux-Commands/README.md

 # ListFiles
-This is just a mock up of the bash "ls" command line with several options and room for adding even more.
+This is a mock up of the bash "ls" command line with several options and room for adding even more.